aar0nm/PSM365Extras/README.md

 # PSM365Extras
-Basic pre-release PowerShell 5.0 module that includes extra homebrew scripet that I created in an attempt to streamline my daily work life.
+Basic pre-release PowerShell 5.0 module that includes extra homebrew scripts that I have created in an attempt to streamline my daily work life.